 Our current partners are located in several countries in South America, Africa, Europe, as well as in the USA, in Australia, New Zealand, India and in Israel.

 On behalf of the German Government, we offer two programs to the volunteers: these are weltwaerts (partly funded by the German Ministry for Economic Cooperation and Development, BMZ) and IJFD (International Youth Voluntary Service, party funded by the German Ministry for Family, Seniors, Women and Youth, BMFSFJ).

-Hosting an international volunteer will most likely contribute to a (more) multicultural atmosphere in your organisation, and to different visions of and approached to the daily work.
+But, hey!
+It's not all about emergencies and security!
+Having volunteers around is fun, and hosting an international volunteer will most likely contribute to a (more) multicultural atmosphere in your organisation, and to different visions of and approached to the daily work.
 It will also bring you in contact with a young person who is eager to learn and develop further.
 This means an exchange process both for the volunteer, for the host organisations - and also for us as your partner.

 Here are voices of some of our partners:

 “We very much enjoy working with your organization and look forward to our continued collaboration.
 Thank you very much for your hard work and cooperation.”
 (Camphill Village USA Inc.)

 “El voluntariado de IB es muy importante para IPODERAC.
 Hemos tenido muy buenas experiencias de trabajo.
 Esperamos que podamos recibir más voluntarios de IB en nuestra institución.”(Instituto Poblano de Readaptación, A.C., Mexico)

 “A mutual benefit for both – BSSK too acknowledges Volunteers greatly contribute towards the children in developing the social, emotional and communication skills of the children.
 And volunteers too gain knowledge about India, the culture and learn from their experience being with children with normal as well challenged children.”
 (BSSK India)